fredpit/ESP32forth/README.txt

 #############################################################################################

+Modifications :

-Modifications : added support for ESP32 second I2C interface (Wire1), primarily used to
+* added support for ESP32 second I2C interface (Wire1), primarily used to
 make some HAT usable (in addition to internal I2C) with M5Stack Stick C.

+* added default config for tx and rx rmt device